localstack/rolo/docs/tutorials/rest-api-sqlmodel.md

 # Tutorial: REST API with SQLModel

-In this tutorial, we will explore how rolo can be used to build REST API servers with concepts you are familiar with from Flask or FastAPI, and adding middleware using the [handler chain](../handler_chain.md).
+In this tutorial, we will explore how rolo can be used to build RESTful API servers with a database backend, using concepts you are familiar with from Flask or FastAPI, and adding middleware using the [handler chain](../handler_chain.md).

 ## Introduction

-TODO
+A bread-and-butter use case of web frameworks is implementing [resources](https://restful-api-design.readthedocs.io/en/latest/resources.html) using RESTful API design.
+Mapping web API concepts (like a `Request` object) to an internal resource model (like a `Hero` in )

 ## Defining the SQLModel

 ```python
 from typing import Optional